Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 <figcaption>Playing with the slidey mattress as the chaos played out around me.</figcaption>
 </figure>

 The cause of the flood was a massive outbreak of rain (and a broken drainpipe).
 It continued raining for most of the day.
-My feet and legs got soaked, including parts of my shorts and underwear.
+After heading out, my feet and legs got soaked, including parts of my shorts and underwear.
 This was when I discovered that my poncho didn't cover the backs of my legs properly, and also that it could only do so much to keep heavy rain off my upper body.
 I was physically tired from the long trek the day before, and the segment had lots of hills.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231014_080858.jpg') }}"